amaynez/aws-bedrock-api/README.md

 # An Example of AWS BedRock using Meta's LLAMA 2 Model

-This example demonstrates how AWS Bedrock can be used a LLM can be used using AWS Lambda and exposed as an API.
+This example demonstrates how AWS Bedrock can be used for a LLM (llama2-70b) model using AWS Lambda and exposed as an API.
 PS: `This solution can be modified to use any Bedrock supported Models`

 This project is developed using AWS CDK in TypeScript.

 ## What does it build?
-* Creates an AWS Lambda function that interacts with AWS Bedrock.
+* Creates an AWS Lambda function that interacts with AWS Bedrock
+* Uses Meta's  `llama2-70b` model
 * Creates an API Gateway endpoint to expose the API

 ## Steps to run and test